GIC HIMSS Scholarships

 Student Scholarship Program

-The Greater Illinois Chapter of HIMSS will be offering 2 Scholarships
+The Greater Illinois Chapter of HIMSS offers 2 Academic Scholarships:

 - $2,500 Undergraduate